peter88213/oo2yw7/docs/help.md

 This will select all paragraphs that start with "- " and apply a list paragraph style.

-Note: When exporting to yw7, Lists will automatically marked with "- " list strokes.
+Note: When exporting to yWriter, Lists will automatically marked with "- " list strokes.

 [Top of page](#top)